Linaro/documentation/Reference-Platform/CECommon/OE.md

 If you accepted the EULA, when building an image for DragonBoard 410c all proprietary firmware are installed automatically in `/lib/firmware`, and a copy of the EULA is added as '/etc/license.txt`.

 If you did not accept the EULA, the firmware are not downloaded, and not installed into the image.
-You can manually manage the firmware and download them separately from [Qualcomm Developer Network](https://developer.qualcomm.com/download/linux-ubuntu-board-support-package-v1.1.zip).
+You can manually manage the firmware and download them separately from [here](http://builds.96boards.org/releases/dragonboard410c/qualcomm/firmware/).

 # Build a simple X11 image